irenne/TimeReversedGC/README.md

 runSimulation.m    -  	Start this to run a sample simulation and produce a plot similar to Figure 1b in [1].

-create2dVAR        -   Function which generates a two-dimensional time series from a random autoregressive process
+create2dVAR.m        -   Function which generates a two-dimensional time series from a random autoregressive process

-timeReversedGC     -  	Function which performs the following statistical tests:
+timeReversedGC.m     -  Function which performs the following statistical tests:

 			+ difference-based TRGC (based on bootstrapping)

 			+ conjunction-based TRGC (based on bootstrapping)

 			+ net Granger causality (based on bootstrapping)

 			+ standard Granger causality  (F-test)

 #### References